Cloudneeti/Cloudneeti_SaaS_Docs/docs/gettingStarted/howItWorks.md

 Resource is not compliant with the policy.

 **Security Policy Status:** Security Policy Status is determined based on the number of compliant resources.
-The policy is assigned a “Pass”, “Warn”, “Fail” or “No data” status based on Resource Status for relevant to this cloud policy resources.
+The policy is assigned a “Pass”, “Warn”, “Fail”, "Prerequisite", "Manual" or “No resources” status based on Resource Status for relevant to this cloud policy resources.

 **Compliance Percentage:** Compliance % is an aggregated percentage of fully